 MEET OUR STAFF

 BSc MA VetMB CertEM(Int.
 Med.)
-CertES(Soft Tissue) MRCVS Clinical Head of Equine Hospital.
+CertES(Soft Tissue) MRCVS Head of Hospital

 BVetMed MRCVS Equine Clinician

 Pippa has been a member of the equine team at Newnham Court since 2012 having spent the previous 3 years working at a mixed practice in Paddock Wood.
 Pippa studied at the Royal Veterinary College in London, and for most of her childhood she pony clubbed with East Kent PC.
 Pippa can be seen on the road and in the clinic, and many people would have met Snoopy her trusty border collie.
 Pippa enjoys the variety of first opinion equine work but her main interests lie in dermatology and ophthalmology.
 Pippa is currently studying towards a RCVS Certificate in Advanced Veterinary Practice.
 In her spare time, Pippa enjoys being outside in the Kent countryside , whether it’s walking, cycling or horse riding.
 She has recently broken her Connemara pony Dillon into harness, with the highlight of 2014 being when she drove herself and the father of the bride to the church at her wedding, and made it to the church in one piece!